 Understanding your customers is vital, whether you are a centre manager, marketing manager, operations manager, asset manager, managing agent or owner.

-At Latimer Appleby we have a wealth of experience in delivering bespoke shopping centre research in the Shopping Centre and Retail sector.
+At Latimer Appleby, we have a wealth of experience in delivering bespoke shopping centre research for the Shopping Centre and Retail sector.
 We’ll help you answer such questions as: